 Sea Wall starring Andrew Scott – review at Old Vic, London – ‘a hypnotic performance’

-Ten years ago the Bush Theatre staged a series of short plays under the banner the Broken Space season.
-The leaking roof had made the lighting grid unsafe to be used so the pieces were designed to be performed without it.
+Ten years ago the Bush Theatre staged a series of short plays called the ‘Broken Space’ season.
+The idea was that because the leaking roof had made the lighting grid unsafe, they would put on a series of pieces that could be performed in natural light.
 One of these was a short play called Sea Wall by Simon Stephens.

-Staged at twilight, with the windows to the old Bush Theatre open on to the street, it was performed by Andrew Scott.
+Staged at twilight, with the windows to the old Bush Theatre thrown open to the street, it was performed by Andrew Scott.
 There were two other pieces on the bill that night.
-I can’t remember much about them but I can remember – clearly – the quality of silence as Scott delivered his monologue, the sense of a room breathing in unison.
+I can’t remember much about them but I can remember – clearly – the quality of the silence as Scott delivered his monologue, the sense of a room breathing in unison.

-It was written with Scott in mind and it shows.
+The play was written with Scott in mind and it shows.
 It begins with Scott’s character, Alex, describing his affectionate relationship with his father-in-law, a gruff retired British soldier, and gradually unfolds to paint a picture of a family, a loving wife, a daughter they adore.
 Scott delivers this material with conversational, and at times almost childlike, ebullience, but also complete emotional precision.

 The house lights remain up throughout and he often nods at people in the audience as he describes visiting his father-in-law’s house in France.
 Here the two men go swimming and glimpse the nothingness beyond the sea wall, the unfathomable black.

 Sea Wall is also one of the tightest, tautest things Stephens has ever written.
-It builds a world and then he breaks it.
+He builds a world and then he breaks it.
 It’s the details that do it, the novelistic quality of the writing: the colour of a dress, the way the sun hits the water, the way a body twists when it is falling.